SoftSec-KAIST/Fuzzing-Survey/CONTRIBUTING.md

 - `miscurl`: Miscellaneous links, e.g., URLs to papers or presentations.

+- `keywords`: Extra keywords describing this fuzzer.
+Make the list as concise as possible.

 ## Basic Rules for JSON

 - For effective version control, please format `/data/fuzzers.json` with the